patriciaarpereira/data_projects_journey/README.md

   - 🔛 **SQL**:
       - Files: "SQL Aviation Database 20250118 - Create database (final version).sql" and "SQL Aviation Database 20250120 - Exercises (final version).sql"
       - This is a simple aviation database with information about some airports, airplanes and their models and about the flights.
-        This work was developed for Tecnologia de Base de Dados in PG ANALYTICS & DATA SCIENCE EMPRESARIAL 2024/2025 with translation.
+        This work was developed for "Tecnologia de Base de Dados" in postgraduate Analytics & Data Science Empresarial 2024/2025 with translation.
       - Topics:
       	- WHERE AND ORDER BY
       	- GROUP BY AND HAVING